dmx-systems/dmx-documentation/docs/devel.rst

     You can start developing a DMX Webclient extension by cloning `dmx-plugin-template <https://git.dmx.systems/dmx-plugins/dmx-plugin-template>`_.

     Such a plugin can have a back-end part as well (see P1).

-The "heart" of the DMX platform is the *Core*.
-The Core a) is the runtime environment for DMX plugins, and b) allows plugins consuming the *DMX Core Service*, mainly for manipulating the database.

 -----